Generalized Jacobians and explicit descents: The modulus setup

 \section{The modulus setup}

 \begin{Definition} Let $C$ be a nice curve over $k$.
-A \defi{modulus setup} for $C$ is a pair $(n,\frak{m})$ consisting of a positive integer $n$ not divisible by the characteristic of $k$, and a reduced effective divisor $\frak{m} \in \Div(C)$ of degree $m$, with $n$ dividing $m$. \end{Definition}
+A \defi{modulus setup} for $C$ is a pair $(n,\frak{m})$ consisting of a positive integer $n$ not divisible by the characteristic of $k$, and a reduced, effective and base point free divisor $\frak{m} \in \Div(C)$ of degree $m$, with $n$ dividing $m$. \end{Definition}

 Given a modulus setup $(n,\frak{m})$ we define $\ell := \deg(\frak{m})/n$.
 We are primarily interested in the following examples.